 The Qigong master will take the cancer cells to a private room, and will do something secret.
 So secret that he can only do it in a locked room.
 Then he will give the cells back.
 And voila – they are dead.

+Maybe the master had brought a UV lamp?
+Or a bottle of bleach?
+Or a flame torch?
+Any of these methods could have killed the cells, but the door was locked, so it was not clear what happened in that room.
 I am open to other suggestions too.
-Or was he not even in the room with the cells?
+Or was the ‘miracle doctor’ not even in the room with the cells?
 The description is not very clear.

 Again, I want to say that I do not want to make fun of traditional Chinese medicine, or about anyone’s belief in Qi as an invisible force of life, or of anyone who enjoys practicing Qigong.
 You can read more about Qi here: